rodykon/MDConverter/README.md

 ```

 ## Current Capabilities
-The current elements that the library can identify and convert are:
+The current markdown elements that the library can identify and convert are:

 * Headers
   * Normal Headers